 - Abbey on Wheels This project is being run by Reading Museum as part of the Abbey Revealed restoration project.
 We helped with our info tricycle going along to events with our tile-painting activity, encouraging visitors to create tiles inspired by those from the Abbey and to handle real artefacts from 900 years ago.
 We passed the activity on to the Museum who run it as ‘Medieval Tile Painting’ – encouraging people to look closely at Abbey artefacts while providing an absorbing activity.

 - Turbo Charged – evaluation and events at the Turbine House During Spring & Summer 2017 we ran project ‘Turbo Charged’ evaluating uses of the Turbine House which is made available through Reading Museum for community exhibitions.
 We submitted a report to the Museum with recommendations in October 2017.
 Click the photo to see this quirky nook of Reading heritage.

 - The Things Network Reading RG Spaces is joining in this ambitious project to create a community led infrastructure covering the whole of Reading.
 Artists, entrepreneurs, students, hobbyists and everyone will be able to try out innovative Internet of Things projects.
 TTN Reading has loaned us a GPS tracking box which you can see on the back of the information tricycle.
 We are looking into adding further sensors to monitor environmental information as a fun and lowcost way of demonstrating the use of this new addition to Reading’s virtual space.

 - Information Tricycle Our Information tricycle is now ready to come to events.

 - iOpener Making trails around Reading and its environs to enhance people’s appreciation of their town and its surroundings.

-We are rather small, and with just voluntary helpers, but aim to look at and respond to messages within 1-2 days.
+We are rather small, and with just voluntary helpers, but aim to look at and respond to messages within 3 days.